telasjareynolds/bookvault/ReadMe.md

 - User authentication (via provided backend codebase)
 - Add, edit, and delete books
+- Remove and add books to collection
-- View a list of all saved books
+- View a list of all books added to user's collection
 - Responsive, modern UI built with React + Vite + TypeScript
 - API built with Express and TypeScript
 - MongoDB for persistent data storage